Speech Recognition Dictionaries

 Delete a dictionary

-Returns 204 No Content.
+204 No Content.
 The dictionary is removed and detached from every agent it was attached to.
+No other data is touched.

 Tips for authoring good dictionaries